Bulk WHOIS Lookup - Domain Registration & Expiry avatar

 How do I check domain expiration dates in bulk?

-Paste your list of domains into the Domains field and run the actor.
+Paste your list of domains into the Domains field and run the Actor.
 Every domain comes back with an expiryDate (plus creation and last-updated dates).
 Sort the CSV/Excel export by expiryDate to get an instant renewal calendar for your whole portfolio.

 What is RDAP and how is it different from WHOIS?

 RDAP (Registration Data Access Protocol) is the IETF-standardized successor to WHOIS.
 It returns structured JSON over HTTPS instead of free-form text, so the data is reliable and parseable.
 Classic WHOIS varies wildly between registries; RDAP is consistent.
-This actor queries RDAP and flattens it into simple columns.
+This Actor queries RDAP and flattens it into simple columns.

-Can I export WHOIS data to CSV or JSON?
+How do I export WHOIS data to CSV or JSON?

-Yes.
 Results land in the Apify Dataset and download as JSON, CSV, Excel or JSONL, or pull them via the REST API.
 One domain = one row, so it drops straight into a spreadsheet or data pipeline.

 Why do some domains return no data?